dmtrung14/dmtrung14/README.md

-- 👋 Hi, I’m Dang Minh Trung
+- 👋 Hi, I’m Trung Dang
-- 👀 I’m interested in Mathematics and Astronomy.
-Actually I have been an Olympiad Student for a few years
+- 👀 I’m interested in Computer Science, Mathematics and Astronomy
-- 🌱 I’m currently interested in learning about Data Science and Algorithms
+- 🌱 I’m currently interested in learning about Full-stack development, Cryptography
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Fin-tech projects
 - 📫 How to reach me: my github (@dm__trung14) or my email (trungdangminh14012004@gmail.com)

 <!---